How to Choose a Cat Who Will Kill Mice

 Your local animal shelter is probably overflowing with cats.
-Most animal shelters will cheerfully allow you to interact with the cats in order to make a good adoption decision.
+Most animal shelters will cheerfully allow you to interact with the cats to make a good adoption decision.
 When you go, take a toy mouse with you and see how the cats react to it.

 In a cat of any age, look for lots of energy and a playful disposition.
 While shelter fees can be fairly steep, they generally include vaccinations and spaying or neutering.
 Speaking of which...

 Will Spaying or Neutering My Cat Kill Its Killer Instinct?

 The idea that spaying or neutering your cat will reduce its desire to hunt is a myth.
 Unaltered cats can produce two to three litters of kittens a year, and those kittens will soon be bearing litters of their own.
 With that many cats around, you'll have to bring in the bears to control the cats.
 To avoid replacing your rodent problem with a cat problem, spay or neuter your cat!